 Yes, there are some risks – you will be in the spotlight, which means you may take some pretty painful arrows.
 Besides the external arrows, making the journey from leader to thought leader is also an internal dialogue – one that often requires some soul searching and the willingness to, as I call, it ‘put your “I” on the line’ – step into the spotlight as the person who is ready to lead the way.

 If you are facing that crossroads, I invite you to ask yourself, “If not me, then who?”

 There are many reasons that people connect with this image.
 Whether we like to admit it or not, we’ve all been that kitten looking in the mirror.
 Depending on what messages we tell ourselves, who we surround ourselves with, or how things are going in our lives, we see a lion with more or less frequency.
-If you are a budding or even a successful thought leader and you are not seeing a lion in your mirror right now, I invite you to contact us about how we can help.
+If you are a budding or even a successful thought leader and you are not seeing a lion in your mirror right now, I invite you to click the button below and discover how we can help.
 Our goal is to create a lot of lions!